n8n-io/n8n-docs/docs/courses/level-two/chapter-2.md

 Make an HTTP request to get this PDF file: `https://media.kaspersky.com/pdf/Kaspersky_Lab_Whitepaper_Anti_blocker.pdf.` Then, use the Move Binary Data node to convert the file from binary to JSON, with [base64](https://developer.mozilla.org/en-US/docs/Glossary/Base64) encoding.

-??? note "Show me the solution"</summary>"
+??? note "Show me the solution"

 	In the HTTP Request node, you should see the PDF file in JSON, Table, and Binary view, like this: